titouanmathis/titouan.dev/src/pages/notes/2025/08/26/lsp-oxlint-in-sublime-text.md

 The [Sublime LSP package](https://lsp.sublimetext.io/) brings the power of LSP servers in Sublime Text, with support for many languages and tools: ESLint, Markdown, TypeScript, Tailwind CSS, etc.

-We have been using [Oxlint](https://oxc.rs/docs/guide/usage/linter.html) in our [@studiometa/js-toolkit project](https://github.com/studiometa/js-toolkit) to speed up linting and reduce configuration complexity with TypeScript, but I was missing the instant and integrated feedback in my editor when editing files.
+We have been using [Oxlint](https://oxc.rs/docs/guide/usage/linter.html) in our [@studiometa/js-toolkit project](https://github.com/studiometa/js-toolkit) to speed up linting and reduce configuration complexity with TypeScript, but I was missing the instant and integrated feedback from the [ESLint LSP server](https://github.com/sublimelsp/LSP-eslint) when editing files.

 With some digging, I found out that it is easy to add a custom LSP server, and the `oxlint` NPM package is shipped with the language server binary.
 I added the following configuration in my Sublime LSP settings: